 There are many brands and types of eye drops that can work differently depending on the cause of dryness.
 Our doctors provide a thorough exam for dryness and develop a treatment plan that may include over-the-counter drops, prescription medication, or certain procedures for dry eyes.

-Elite Vision Care makes it simple and easy to schedule an eye health exam.
+Elite Vision Care in League City TX makes it simple and easy to schedule an eye health exam.
 Our goal is to make sure your eyes are as healthy as possible.
 We offer extended office hours during the week, and we are open on Saturdays for your convenience.
 Our office accepts most vision plans and PPO medical insurances.
 Schedule an appointment today by calling (281) 554-7080.
-There is absolutely no reason to suffer from the symptoms of dry eyes if the problem can be treated.
+We can help you find the right dry eye treatment option to releive your symptoms.